rian39/notes/classification.md

 Information acumen The understanding and use of knowledge in modern business Edited by Lisa Bud-Frierman 1994 Routledge

 List-making has frequently been seen as one of the foundational activities of advanced human society.
-188
+188 {#list}

 In the face of incompatible information or data structures among users or among those specifying the system, attempts to create unitary knowledge categories are futile.
 Rather, parallel or multiple-representational forms are required.
 207